 Cut 8 inch squares out of all four corners.

-Your piece of fabric for the DIY crib sheet should now look like this:
+As a result, your piece of fabric should now look like this:

 Pin the edges of your cut corners, right sides together.
 Sew with a 5/8″ seam allowance to create corner seams.
 Use a backstitch at the beginning and end of each seam.
 Repeat for all other corners.